codedim/RGBtoYUV/README.md

 ## Build

-*rgb2yuv* is a crossplatfofm utility and can be build with the folloing command:
+**rgb2yuv** is a crossplatfofm utility and can be build with the following command:

 `
   gcc -s -O2 -Wall rgb2yuv.c -o rgb2yuv